Thematic Programs

 16:10

-Stephan Sanders (UCSF, USA)
+Stephan Sanders (UCSF, USA) CV

-Genomic architecture and gene discovery in autism spectrum disorder
+Genomic architecture and gene discovery in autism spectrum disorder Abstract

 16:50

-Hidenori Yamasue (Tokyo University, Japan)
+Hidenori Yamasue (Tokyo University, Japan) CV

-Crosstalk between neuroscience and clinical psychiatry with oxytocin in a neurodevelopmental disorder
+Crosstalk between neuroscience and clinical psychiatry with oxytocin in a neurodevelopmental disorder Abstract

 17:30

-Reception@Lobby of the same building
+Reception @Lobby of the same building

 Wed.
 August 26